 Insurance companies enable policyholders to pool and transfer risk so that they are protected against the financial consequences of uncertain future events.
 Also, some policies enable the accumulation of long-term savings.
 Usually, policyholders pay premiums in advance in return for payments if and when the insured event happens.
-And, as with any service where payment is made in advance, policyholders are exposed to the risk that the insurer may fail, and to the fact that the incentives of management and policyholders may not be aligned, particularly in times of stress.
+As with any service where payment is made in advance, policyholders are exposed to the risk that the insurer may fail, and to the fact that the incentives of management and policyholders may not be aligned, particularly in times of stress.

 Insurers' liabilities are fundamentally different from those of banks.
 They are, in general, inherently uncertain, both to the individual policyholder and in aggregate.
 That is in contrast to the certain commitment that banks make to depositors to return their deposit on demand and in full.
 This fundamental uncertainty around insurers' liabilities, combined with imbalances in information, means it is difficult in practice for many policyholders to monitor the financial health of their insurer and to make reasonably informed judgements about the levels of risk to which they are exposed.
 Added to this, for many products (such as annuities), policyholders are constrained in their ability to switch insurer over the period during which the contract is being fulfilled.
-And for some types of insurance, including long-term savings products, it may be many years until policyholders receive payment.
+For some types of insurance, including long-term savings products, it may be many years until policyholders receive payment.

 The PRA has two, complementary, primary objectives in its supervision of insurers: to promote their safety and soundness as with all firms it supervises and, specific to insurers, to contribute to the securing of an appropriate degree of protection for those who are or may become policyholders.
+The PRA also has a secondary objective to facilitate effective competition in relevant markets, in so far as is 'reasonably possible', when pursuing its primary objectives.

 Policyholders are protected both by the PRA as prudential regulator and by the Financial Conduct Authority (FCA) as conduct regulator.
 The FCA seeks to ensure that consumers are treated fairly in their dealings with insurers, whereas the PRA's focus is to ensure that policyholders have an appropriate degree of continuity of cover for the risks they are insured against.
 Ensuring continuity of cover requires insurers to be able to meet claims from, and material obligations to, policyholders as they fall due, which, in the case of some policies, may emerge after many years.
 More generally, the PRA's objectives require insurers to have resilience against failure and avoid disruption to the continuity of financial services.
-Thus both of the PRA's primary objectives serve to enhance continuity of supply of critical economic functions(1) - a necessary condition for a healthy and successful economy.
+Thus both of the PRA's primary objectives serve to enhance continuity of supply of critical economic functions, a necessary condition for a healthy and successful economy.